tendermint/tendermint/spec/p2p/v0.34/peer_manager.md

 first invocation of `ensurePeers` is delayed by a random amount of time from 0 to `ensurePeersPeriod`.

-## dialSeeds - PEX reactor

-TODO:

-## dialPeer - PEX reactor

-The actual dialing is performed by the [switch](./switch.md#dialing-peers).

-includes `dialAttemptsInfo`, `maxBackoffDurationForPeer` methods.

-TODO:

-## AttemptsToDial - PEX reactor

-Not invoked in the code, except for tests.

 ## Peer types

 Tendermint distignuishes between three types of peers: